-Opinion | Morning Joe’s shock over Ginni Thomas points to a hidden Jan.
+Opinion | ‘Morning Joe’ shock over Ginni Thomas points to a hidden Jan.
 6 truth

 The sentiment is understandable.
-But what this level of shock really indicates is this: We haven’t paid enough attention to the role of right wing Christian nationalism in driving Trump’s effort to destroy our political order, and in the abandonment of democracy among some on the right more broadly.
+But what this level of shock really indicates is this: We haven’t paid enough attention to the role of right-wing Christian nationalism in driving Trump’s effort to destroy our political order, and in the abandonment of democracy among some on the right more broadly.

-In invoking Jesus’ support for Trump’s effort to overturn the election, Meadows — who handled Evangelical outreach in the White House — was not merely making an offhand comment.
+In invoking Jesus’ support for Trump’s effort to overturn the election, Meadows — who handled evangelical outreach in the White House — was not merely making an offhand comment.
 He was speaking in a vein that has held wide currency among the Christian nationalist right throughout the Trump years, right through the insurrection attempt.

-Sarah Posner, a scholar of the Christian right, has extensively documented the role of that movement in supporting and lending grassroots energy to the effort to overturn the election procedurally, and even in fomenting the insurrection itself.
+Sarah Posner, a scholar of the Christian right, has extensively documented the role of that movement in supporting and lending grass-roots energy to the effort to overturn the election procedurally, and even in fomenting the insurrection itself.

 The rhetoric from the Christian right about Trump has long sounded very much like that exchange between Meadows and Thomas.
 In a piece tracing that rhetoric, Posner concludes that for many on the Christian right, Trump was “anointed” by God as “the fulfillment of a long-sought goal of restoring the United States as a Christian nation.”

-In this narrative, Trump — despite his glaring and repugnant personal imperfections — became the vessel to carry out the struggle to defeat various godless and secularist infestations of the idealized Christian nation, from the woke to globalists to communists to the Deep State.
+In this narrative, Trump — despite his glaring and repugnant personal imperfections — became the vessel to carry out the struggle to defeat various godless and secularist infestations of the idealized Christian nation, from the woke to globalists to communists to the “deep state.”

 This culminated with the effort to overturn the election and the lead-up to the Jan.
 6 rally that morphed into the mob assault.
-As Posner documents, Christian right activists developed a “bellicose Christian narrative in defense of Trump’s coup attempt,” investing it with Biblical significance and casting it as “holy war against an illegitimate state.”
+As Posner documents, Christian-right activists developed a “bellicose Christian narrative in defense of Trump’s coup attempt,” investing it with biblical significance and casting it as “holy war against an illegitimate state.”

 That illegitimate state, of course, is our democracy.
 And so, when Thomas and Meadows text about the religious dimensions of the coup attempt, they’re echoing much of what we’ve long heard from the Christian right about it.